Pharmacy School Requirements: A Complete Guide

 • Statistics

 Remember that there may be different course requirements for pharmacy school, depending on the specific programs you are interested in.
-Make sure to check your school’s website to make sure you have completed all the necessary courses needed to apply.
+Make sure to check your school’s website to ensure that you have completed all the necessary courses to apply.

 Pharmacy School GPA Requirements